Azure/Azure-Sentinel/Solutions/SAP/Playbooks/INSTALLATION.md

 ### Create Connections objects

-6. Create a second deployment to add the required Connections.
+6. Create a second deployment again using the custom [deployment link](https://portal.azure.com/?feature.customportal=false#create/Microsoft.Template) or the "Deploy to Azure button" to add the required Connections.
 Provide the values from step 5.
 7. After the deployment is finished, navigate to **Outputs pane** and grab the values for the runtime URLs of your Connections.
 8. Navigate to the created Connections, open every one and click `Edit API connection`, authorize and save.